hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

-sacred shrines on the farthest peaks of the Himalayas, and what wonder that with the blood of Prophets running in your veins, with your lives blessed by such Acharyas, you are the first and foremost to appreciate and hold on to the message of Bhagavân Shri Ramakrishna.
+sacred shrines on the farthest peaks of the Himalayas, and what wonder that with the blood of Prophets running in your veins, with your lives blessed by such Acharyas, you are the first and foremost to appreciate and hold on to the message of Bhagavān Shri Ramakrishna.

 The South had been the repository of Vedic learning, and you will understand me when I state that, in spite of the reiterated assertions of aggressive ignorance, it is the Shruti still that is the backbone of all the different divisions of the Hindu religion.

-However great may be the merits of the Samhitâ and the Brâhmana portions of the Vedas to the ethnologists or the philologists, however desirable may be the results that the अग्निमीले[1](#fn1) or इषेत्वोर्जेत्वा[2](#fn2) or शन्नो देवीरभीष्टये[3](#fn3) in conjunction with the different Vedis (altars) and sacrifices and libations produce — it was all in the way of Bhoga; and no one ever contended that it could produce Moksha.
-As such, the Jnâna-Kânda, the Âranyakas, the Shrutis *par excellence* which teach the way to spirituality, the Moksha-Mârga, have always ruled and will always rule in India.
+However great may be the merits of the Samhitā and the Brāhmana portions of the Vedas to the ethnologists or the philologists, however desirable may be the results that the अग्निमीले[1](#fn1) or इषेत्वोर्जेत्वा[2](#fn2) or शन्नो देवीरभीष्टये[3](#fn3) in conjunction with the different Vedis (altars) and sacrifices and libations produce — it was all in the way of Bhoga; and no one ever contended that it could produce Moksha.
+As such, the Jnāna-Kānda, the Âranyakas, the Shrutis *par excellence* which teach the way to spirituality, the Moksha-Mārga, have always ruled and will always rule in India.

 Lost in the mazes and divisions of the "Religion Eternal", by